15 Picnic Spots Gold Coast, Tweed Shire and Byron Shire

 16. Brunswick Heads Nature Reserve

 Brunswick Heads Nature Reserve, situated between Brunswick Heads and Ocean Shores townships offers fishing, birdwatching, walking, canoeing, cycling and, of course, picnicking.
 A canoe, boat or paddleboard trip on Brunswick River and you might just see an endangered loggerhead turtle or a vulnerable green turtle coming up for air.
 There are plenty of beautiful spots to choose for a picnic in this gorgeous part of the world.
+If you have kids keen on fairies, you may want to talk them for a walk on the fairytale trail at Brunswick Heads.

 Facilities: Toilets, BBQS, picnic areas, water sports.